Customer Retention Rate

-Your Elevators Require a Reliable Elevator Emergency Phone Response.
+Your Site Requires a Reliable Elevator Emergency Phone Response.

 With 18 billion elevator trips in the U.S. annually, an elevator malfunctioning is inevitable.
 The causes can be anything from wear and tear, to an error in the elevator’s internal diagnostic system that must be cleared to bring the elevator back online.
 Getting stuck in an elevator is troublesome and, at times even unsafe, often amplifying or inducing other health conditions.

-Kings III offers a range of top of the line elevator help phones (both cellular and standard phone line options) to fit each unique elevator’s needs.
+Kings III offers a range of top-of-the-line elevator help phones (both cellular and standard phone line options) to fit each unique elevator’s needs, and we’re more than just our products.
 Paired with our all-inclusive solution which includes equipment & installation, lifetime maintenance, and 24/7/365 emergency monitoring, our aim is for your elevator phone to be reliable in any situation.

 Find out how to improve safety and reduce costs at your property

 Our best-in-class emergency phone + monitoring solutions provide peace of mind and are backed by decades of expertiseLearn More

 Our ADA Code Compliant Emergency Elevator Telephone Monitoring Solution

 With the push of the elevator phone button, a call is connected to our emergency dispatch center where live operators are available 24 hours a day, 7 days a week.
 Our operators assess the needs of the passengers and act accordingly, following a call-list designated by you or dispatching emergency services as needed.